manpages/lambdatools/README.md

 because at the moment, the only way to remove unneeded futures from the system is to count "references" incremented when a future gets constructed with new/1 and decremented when a future successfully returns its value due to get/1.
-Thus, iex(1) and iex(2) was a legit use case (we have timeouted from the get/1, thus we can retry), while iex(3) attempt could have broken expectations of another consumer of the same function executed in a future.
+Thus, iex(1) and iex(2) were legit use case (we have timeouted from the get/1, thus we can retry), while iex(3) attempt could have broken expectations of another consumer of the same function executed in a future.

-Please note that for one function reference only one future gets constructed.
+Please also note that for one function reference only one future gets constructed.
 Thus please, pass pure functions in the future for your own goodness.

 Future implementation in lambdatools are completely OTP-based and should match your favorite fault-tolerance model with smallest tweaks.
+I currently am working on a flexible fault tolerance system.

+Ideas are welcome.

 TODO:
  - wrappers to control lifespan of the Futures,